 This applies when profiles are being filled in by anonymous users.
 CAPTCHA is a type of spam-blocking software that requires the visitor to fill in text displayed in a graphic file.
 This prevents automated web-crawling spiders (robots) from completing the form.
 It is highly recommended that you include it.

 You must set up a free reCAPTCHA account and enter some configuration information in CiviCRM to use this feature.
-Go to Administer > System Settings > Undelete, Logging and ReCAPTCHA to configure your account; instructions for signing up are included on that page.
+Go to Administer > Customize Data and Screens > reCAPTCHA Settings to configure your account; instructions for signing up are included on that page.

 Drupal user account registration option¶

 This setting applies to Profiles that are used in public pages and determines whether people can or must use your form to sign up for an account with your website in addition to submitting the information on the form.
 This can be useful for ensuring people have to sign up for a user account as part of becoming a member or registering for an event.

 Like Drupal, WordPress allows CiviCRM Profiles to create accounts as described above.
 Within WordPress Settings > General "Membership [ ] Anyone can register" must be clicked.